mulesoft/api-policies/wsse-to-basic-auth-transformation-policy/README.md

 #### Configuration

-There is no configuration required before applying this policy.
+There is a single configuration parameter:

++ Remove the wsse security token - Checkbox to remove the wsse security element out of the SOAP Header.